-It is normal for computers to experience errors.
-This is because they are made by humans, who despite trying their best, still make mistakes while creating operating systems.
+It is common for computers to encounter errors since they are developed by humans who, despite their best efforts, can make mistakes during the creation of operating systems.

 Operating systems, whether Windows, Mac OS, Solaris or Linux- are also always a work in progress.
 They require constant patches and updates – processes which leave a lot of room for errors.